ZacharyGodfrey/iatc-trainer/README.md

 # IATC Trainer

-An app for recording practice sessions for the IATC Round 1 competition format
+An app for recording practice sessions for the IATC Round 1 [competition format][iatf-round1]

 ---